mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 This document introduces a new parameter, `resource`, to be returned in the access token response, so the client can validate that the issued token corresponds to the intended resource.

+In addition, this document defines a profile of OAuth 2.0 Protected Resource Metadata {{RFC9728}} and the HTTP authentication framework {{RFC7235}} that enables protected resources to publish the audience values they will validate on access tokens and to convey those audience values in `WWW-Authenticate` challenges.
+This allows clients to:

+- Discover which audience values a protected resource will accept.
+- Use those audience values as `resource` indicators in authorization requests.
+- Safely cache and reuse access tokens across multiple protected resources that share the same authorization server, audience, and scopes, without needing to obtain a fresh token for each resource.

 ## Resource vs Audience

 This specification uses the term "resource" (as defined in {{RFC8707}}) rather than "audience" (as commonly used in access token claims such as the `aud` claim in JWTs) for a fundamental reason: a client cannot assume any relationship between a token's audience and the protected resource (PR) URL it wants to access.